-WordPress.com place ads on all free websites.
-Your users see those ads but actually, you don’t make money from it.
+WordPress.com places ads on all free websites.
+Your users see those ads but actually, you don’t make money from them.
 If you want to stop seeing ads or want to monetize your site then you need to upgrade to a paid plan (starting from $48 per year).

 WordPress.org (self-hosted WordPress) allows you to create a beautiful online store to sell your products, accept credit card payments, and deliver/ship the products directly from your website.

 WordPress.com does not give access to any eCommerce features or integrated payment gateways until you switch to the eCommerce plan.

 6. SEO (Most Important)